 - Purple drywall is approved for use on walls and ceilings

-SoundBreak XP Gypsum Board has an acoustically enhanced, high density gypsum core encased in a heavy, abrasion and mold/mildew/moisture resistant, 100% recycled, purple paper on both sides.
+SoundBreak XP Gypsum Board is a sound deadening drywall that has an acoustically enhanced, high density gypsum core encased in a heavy, abrasion and mold/mildew/moisture resistant, 100% recycled, purple paper on both sides.
 Used in construction of high rated STC wall assemblies, SoundBreak XP purple drywall consists of a layer of viscoelastic damping polymer sandwiched between two pieces of high density mold resistant gypsum board, providing constrained layer damping.